 Debian archive mirror country: your country

 Select an archive mirror from the list.
-For the fastest downloads, use the site that is closest to you.
+Use the site that is closest to you.

 [!]
 Configure the package manager